Popular Posts

 By: Jim Lavorato

 Netflix to Acquire Warner Bros.
-Discovery
+Discovery, Maybe

 It is now apparent that Netflix, assuming it obtains regulatory approval, will purchase Warner Bros. for $82.7 billion.